Utsil Naj - Honduras

 Hacienda Grande - Copan Ruinas, Honduras

-“I cooked on a stove, those (that are) made of earth (campfire), but since they gave me the improved stove I prepare everything there.
+“I cooked on a open cookstove, those (that are) made of earth (campfire), but since they gave me the Improved Cookstove I prepare everything there.
 There I make beans, corn, food.
 The truth is that I do things faster, it uses less firewood and it doesn't smoke much.
 It's excellent."

 Maria Martinez Cruz